embumila/alx-low_level_programming/0x01-variables_if_else_while/README.md

-All possible combinatio of single-digit numers
+Display all possible combinations of two numbers